Mikaelemmmm/go-zero-looklook/doc/english/14-Deployment environment construction.md

 ##### 2.5 Upload the project

-Click on the project, go back to the project you just created, 将go-zero-looklook项目上传到此仓库ssh://git@192.168.1.180:2222/root/go-zero-looklook.git即可, and our gitlab build is over.
+Click on the project, go back to the project you just created, Will go-zero-looklook Project upload to this warehouse ssh://git@192.168.1.180:2222/root/go-zero-looklook.git To, and our gitlab build is over.

 <img src="../chinese/images/14/image-20220209175734040.png" alt="image-20220209175734040" style="zoom:50%;" />